-Use this port to connect a PS/2 mouse or keyboard.
+Use the upper port (green) to connect a PS/2 mouse and the lower port (purple) to connect a PS/2 keyboard.

-O D-Sub Port
+D-Sub Port

-The D-Sub port supports a 15-pin D-Sub connector and supports a maximum resolution of 1920x1200.
+The D-Sub port supports a 15-pin D-Sub connector and supports a maximum resolution of 1920x1200 (the actual resolutions supported depend on the monitor being used).
 Connect a monitor that supports D-Sub connection to this port.